mitarnik04/MicroUnit/README.md

 ### 2. Configure

-Create `microunit.config.php` in your current working directory or any parent directories:
+Create `microunit.config.php` in your current working directory or any parent directories.

+See [Full Documentation: Configuration](https://mitarnik04.github.io/MicroUnit/configuration) for a full list of configuration options

 > Note: All paths are going to be resolved relative to the location of your config file.